 3. I use free sources of coupons

 You could be surprised what you could find in that stack of flyers in your mail box.
 A few months ago I found a $5 off $25 purchase coupon for Aldi in a stack of what just looked like trash offers.
-I have also found high value toothpaste coupons which combined with sales has led to free toothpaste.
+I have also found high-value toothpaste coupons which combined with sales has led to free toothpaste.

-5. Discount bread store
+5. I shop at the discount bread store

 About a year ago I discovered a discount bread store that stocks the 100% whole grain bread my family eats for significantly less than the stores carry it for and even less than I can bake it for so we made the switch.
 The store is a bit of a drive for us but it is in a city that we visit a few times a year for various events so when we go we buy 2 to 3 months worth and fill our freezer.